anaghaaaaa9/one/README.md

 * "Generate an essay about [topic]"
 ## Credits

-ONE was developed by Anagha S Devan.
+ONE was developed by Anagha S Devan and and is licensed under the MIT License.